gromnitsky/windows-iso-url/README.md

     $ mkdir tmp && cd tmp
     $ windows-iso-url

-You only need to run in a tmp dir, because it saves its state in a bunch of `step*` text files.
+You only need to run it in a temporary directory because it saves its state in a bunch of `step*` text files.

 ## Loicense